JoePass456/pseudocode-battleship/pseudocode.md

       output: X, Y                          // shot has already been logged it will REPEAT until shot is a new coordinate

     LOG "Incoming shot at coordinates" X, Y
-  END
+  END IF

   INPUT "Did shot hit?": RESULT             // The user will input if the a ship was hit and which ship it was.

-  END
   FUNCTION logResult(BOTLOG,X,Y,RESULT)    //  function updates the BOTLOG

   END IF         //  Ends BOT turn

-)
+END IF

 ------------------------------------------------------------------------------------------------------------------------------------------------------------

+IF USERSCR = WINSCR

+  LOG "Congradulations, you won!"

 ELSE

-IF USERSCR = WINSCR LOG "Congradulations, you won!"

-ELSE

   LOG "Sorry, your fleet has been destroyed!
 Better luck next time!"

+END IF

 END PROGRAM